conorheffron/docs/docs/cloud/gcpm/architecture.md

 A similar service, called [Cloud Run](https://cloud.google.com/run), can be leveraged to run kdb+ in a serverless architecture.
 The kdb+ binary and code can be containerized and deployed to Cloud Run.
 Cloud Run then provisions the containers and manages the underlying infrastructure.

+## Cloud Map - Service Discovery
+Feeds and the RDB need to know the address of the tickerplant.
+The gateway and the RDB need to know the address of the HDB.
+In a microservice infrastructure like kdb+tick, these configuration details are best to be stored in a configuration management service.
+This is especially true if the addresses are constantly changing and new services are added dynamically.

+Service discovery can be managed from within kdb+ or using a service such as AWS Cloud Map.
+This service keeps track of all your application components, their locations, attributes and health status.
+Cloud Map organizes services into namespaces.
+A service must have an address and can have multiple attributes.
+You can add a health check to any service.
+A service is unhealthy if the number of times the health check failed is above a threshold.
+Set a higher threshold for HDBs if you allow long running queries.

+Kdb+ can easily interact with the AWS Cloud Map REST API using Kurl.
+Kurl can be extended to create/query namespaces, discover or register/deregister instances to facilitate service discovery of your kdb+ processes running in your tick environment.
+For example a kdb+ gateway can fetch from Cloud Map the addresses of healthy RDBs and HDBs.
+The aws console also comes with a simple web interface to visualize the status of your kdb+ processes/instances.

 ## Access management